mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * example
     * token: "please divide this sentence into shingles"
     * shingles bigrams: `please divide`, `divide this`, `this sentence`, `sentence into`, and `into shingles`
-* supports exact-match and phrase matching
-    * exact match will hit all the shingled tokens and boost the score appropriately
-    * other queries can still hit parts of the phrase
-    * rarer phrase matches enjoy a bigger score boost than more common phrases
+* rare phrase matches will have a bigger score boost than more common phrases
 * downside: larger indices
     * pre-bake phrase matching
         * build phrases into the index